bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 **Note:** I knew that an Intel CPU with built-in GPU was the safest option in terms of driver support, but I really wanted a Ryzen CPU and a reasonably powerful discreet GPU.

+I have to say that this 1,600 EUR desktop completely blew out of the water my way more expensive MacBook Pro.
+Of course, desktops always offered better value/performance than most laptops, but in recent years we've all became completely obsessed with laptop/tablets.
+While portability is definitely a problem with desktops, they also have some cool advantages like:

+- They don't overheat
+- They don't run out of juice
+- You can actually fix/upgrade them
+- They force you to work on desk (meaning the ergonomics are usually better)

+End of this slight lyrical detour on the merits of ancient technology from more sophisticated times.

 ## The Distro